-Congratulations, you’re nearing the end of your pregnancy journey, and soon you’ll be embracing the arrival of a precious new member in your family.
-Although these final weeks may bring about some discomfort, they also carry the anticipation of a wonderful new start.
+Congratulations, you are nearing the end of your pregnancy, and soon you will be embracing the arrival of a new member in your family.
+Although these final weeks may bring about some discomfort, they also carry the anticipation of a new beginning.

-Note: This article is the last part of 3 part series on pregancy milestones.
+Note: This article is the last part of 3 part series on pregnancy milestones.
 Also read

 i) First Trimester Pregnancy Milestones: A Comprehensive Guide